nourkagha/dotfiles/README.md

 # dotfiles

-My dotfiles are managed by [Dotbot](https://github.com/anishathalye/dotbot), a simple, lightweight and self-contained tool which bootstraps my files for installation, included as a submodule in the repository.
+My dotfiles are managed by [Dotbot](https://github.com/anishathalye/dotbot) - a simple, lightweight and self-contained tool which bootstraps my files, as a submodule in the repository.

 ### Zsh

-Terminal customisation dependencies are also included as submodules.
+The terminal customisation dependencies are also included as submodules.

 Framework: [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)